 - Reduces anxiety

-All of this suggests that CBD is some kind of miracle drug with countless benefits for both physical and mental health.
-However, with any powerful medicine, you expect there to be some adverse side effects.
+Now, as with any powerful medicine, there are often some adverse side effects.
 Is this also true of CBD?

 Smoking Pure CBD: Safety and Side Effects

-CBD is generally considered safe and is well-tolerated by most people.
+Experts generally consider CBD safe and it is well-tolerated by most people.
 However, it is not entirely free from side effects.
-The most commonly experienced adverse effects of CBD include:
+The most common adverse effects of CBD include:

 - Dry mouth